 How to Convert a Barclays PDF Bank Statement to CSV or Excel

 Barclays provides statements as PDF files.
 While online banking offers limited CSV exports for recent transactions, historical or archived statements come only as PDFs.
-Here's how to convert them into clean, structured CSV or Excel data — for free, in under a minute.
+Here's how to convert them into clean, structured CSV or Excel data — for free, in a few seconds.

 The Problem With Barclays PDF Statements